Followers

 Block Island

-Readers living in the New York metropolitan area likely have heard the broad weather reporting, "From Cape May to Block Island."
-The latter is much more than a meteorological Geo-reference point.
-Block Island is a noted vacation spot for those who want to get the feel of a trip to Ireland or Scotland without the jet lag.
-Or who want to get the feeling of an earlier time in America.
-But one of the most picturesque and quietly enjoyable destinations in America also had a small but noteworthy role among the numerous actions of the American War for Independence.
+Readers living in the New York metropolitan area have probably heard the broad weather report, "From Cape May to Block Island."
+The latter is much more than a meteorological geographic point.
+Block Island is a popular vacation spot for those wanting to experience a trip to Ireland or Scotland without the jet lag, or for those seeking a glimpse of America's earlier times.
+Yet, one of the most scenic and quietly charming destinations in America also played a small but significant role in the various actions of the American War for Independence.

 Block Island sits in a strategic position